moggieuk/Happy-Hare/README.md

-    MMU_SET_GATE_MAP : Define the type and color of filaments on each gate MMU_STATUS : Complete dump of current MMU state and important configuration MMU_SYNC_GEAR_MOTOR : Sync the MMU gear motor to the extruder stepper
+    MMU_SET_GATE_MAP : Define the type and color of filaments on each gate MMU_STATUS : Complete dump of current MMU state and important configuration MMU_SYNC_GEAR_MOTOR : Sync the MMU gear motor to the extruder stepper MMU_UNLOCK : Wakeup the MMU prior to resume to restore temperatures and timeouts
 ```

 > MMU_HELP MACROS=1 TESTING=1